bryan-at-looker/embed-sdk-sko-markdown/section5.md

 }
 ```

-Call the function when you see the load
+Call the function when you see the load (in EmbedSDK)

 ```js
 .on('dashboard:loaded', loadEvent)